 Bob represents major corporations in litigation matters, corporate work, contracts, crisis management, transactions, government relations, and media relations.
 During his thirty years of practice, he has represented clients before almost every executive department and administrative agency in Washington.
 His clients have included JM Family Enterprises, Toyota, Deutsche Bank, Discovery Communications, Comcast, MacAndrews & Forbes, Revlon, the NBA, Southeast Toyota, Promontory Financial Group, McDonald's Corporation, General Electric, and Toll Brothers, among others.

 Bob also represents former government officials in conjunction with their transitions to the private sector.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Madeleine Albright, Alan Greenspan, Ray Kelly, Karl Rove, Ben Bernanke, Dan Quayle, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Madeleine Albright, Alan Greenspan, Sean Spicer, Dana Perino, Ray Kelly, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.

 He also represents many corporate and trade association executives and corporations in conjunction with executive compensation agreements.
 He has represented senior officers of AT&T, The Carlyle Group, Fannie Mae, Bank of America, McDonald's Corporation, the Recording Industry Association of America, Warner Brothers, the Motion Picture Association of America, and Deutsche Bank.
 He also represents many university presidents, deans, and professors.